What’s the environmental impact of going vegan?

 In imperial numbers, this translates to 1,100 gallons of water, 45 pounds of grain, 30 ft² of forest land, and 20 lbs CO2.

-Those numbers are a bit lower for a vegetarian diet, but you are still saving while on a vegetarian diet.
+Those numbers are a bit lower for a vegetarian diet, but you’re still making a significant impact.

 To learn more about how these numbers were calculated, see our list of sources.